Anti-tissue Transglutaminase Antibody

 transglutaminase antibodies, or immunoglobin A (IgA) antibodies.
 A blood test that

-care provider figure out if you have celiac disease.
+provider figure out if you have celiac disease.

 Why do I need this test?